holoviz/panel/doc/how_to/custom_components/esm/custom_layout.md

 ::::

-Lets verify the layout will automatically update when the `object` is changed.
+Let's verify that the layout will automatically update when the `object` is changed.

 ::::{tab-set}